Tax Reporting for Online Resellers (Depop, Mercari, Poshmark)

 How does online reselling work?

 You may do a variety of things and be considered an online reseller.
-For example, you might shop second-hand stores and resell your finds through social media; you might buy products from wholesalers and sell them via a marketplace like Amazon; or maybe you have used merchandise that you put up for sale using a third-party platform like Mercado.
+For example, you might shop second-hand stores and resell your finds through Facebook Marketplace; you might buy products from wholesalers and sell them via a marketplace like Amazon; or maybe you have used merchandise that you put up for sale using a third-party platform like Mercado.
 All of these are examples of online reselling.

 If you’re selling items through a third-party platform like Poshmark, you aren’t responsible for calculating or collecting sales tax.
 But if you run an online retail business (including Etsy shops), you may have to charge sales tax.